JackKelly/light-speed-io/planned_design.md

 This is lowest level of abstraction: the level closest to the hardware.

 ### Common interface
-These IO crates will share a common interface: They'll have three `Channels`:
+These IO crates will share a common interface: They'll have two MPMC `crossbeam:channel`s:
-- Instruction channel: The user will send `enum IoOperation`s through this channel to express the user's IO requests (such as "get 1,000 chunks of `/foo/bar`").
-These instructions will probably be grouped ([#68](https://github.com/JackKelly/light-speed-io/issues/68)), such that the IO crate will guarantee that all operations in group _n_ are completed before any IO operations in group _n+1_ are started.
+- Instruction channel: The user will send vectors of `enum IoOperation`s through this channel to express the user's IO requests (such as "get 1,000 chunks of `/foo/bar`").
+These `IoOperation`s will probably be grouped ([#68](https://github.com/JackKelly/light-speed-io/issues/68)), such that the IO crate will guarantee that all operations in group _n_ are completed before any IO operations in group _n+1_ are started.
 - Output channel: To return completed data to the user (these will also be grouped) (see [#105](https://github.com/JackKelly/light-speed-io/issues/105)).

-- Buffer recycling channel: For the user to optionally tell the IO crate "hey, I've finished with this buffer, so you can re-use it" (to minimise the number of heap allocations). ([#38](https://github.com/JackKelly/light-speed-io/issues/38))
+LSIO will also enable buffer recycling whereby the user can optionally tell the IO crate "hey, I've finished with this buffer, so you can re-use it" (to minimise the number of heap allocations). ([#38](https://github.com/JackKelly/light-speed-io/issues/38)).
+This will probably be implemented via the `drop` method on `AlignedBuffer`.

 ### Crates
+- [ ] `aligned_buffer`
 - [ ] `lsio_io_uring_local` (this is what I'm currently working on): provide a small threadpool which performs IO using io_uring.
+- [ ] [`lsio_io_python_bridge` #39)[https://github.com/JackKelly/light-speed-io/issues/39]
 - [ ] [`object_store_bridge` #107](https://github.com/JackKelly/light-speed-io/issues/107) (also see [Ideas for fast cloud storage #10](https://github.com/JackKelly/light-speed-io/issues/10))
 - [ ] maybe other crates for high-performance local storage on MacOS and/or Windows.

 ## Abstraction level 2: Parallel compute on chunks

 ### Common interface
 These crates will all consume the `output channel` from the IO layer.
-See [this code sketch](https://github.com/JackKelly/light-speed-io/issues/104#issuecomment-1999780779) for an outline of how this could work.

 ### Crates
-- [ ] [lsio_io_python_adaptor #39)[https://github.com/JackKelly/light-speed-io/issues/39]
 - [ ] `lsio_compute`: Perform parallel computation on data.
 Users can supply any function to be applied to each chunk.
 The actual computation will probably be orchestrated by Rayon.
 This crate will implement functions for operating on the `struct Chunks` that represents each buffer with its metadata (see #105).
 - [ ] `lsio_codecs`: Compression / decompression